freebasic/fbc/FreeBASIC/readme.txt

-    - OPEN was extended to support the ENCODING "format" option, files in UTF-8, UTF-16LE and UTF-32LE can be read (using INPUT # or LINE INPUT #) and written (using PRINT # or WRITE #) when opened in INPUT, OUTPUT and APPEND modes, all the conversion between Unicode to ASCII is be done automatically if necessary.
+    - OPEN was extended to support the ENCODING "format" option, files in UTF-8, UTF-16LE and UTF-32LE can be read (using INPUT # or LINE INPUT #) and written (using PRINT # or WRITE #) when opened in INPUT, OUTPUT and APPEND modes, all of the conversion between Unicode to ASCII is done automatically if necessary.

-    - PRINT'ing to console is also supported (see Requirements), INPUT or LINE INPUT from console still not allowing wide-characters to be entered yet.
+    - PRINT'ing to console is also supported (see Requirements), INPUT or LINE INPUT from console doesn't allow wide-characters to be entered yet.

   o Name spaces:
     - Recursive (to an unlimited number of levels):